After almost 30 trips over the past 30 years, I’ve finally figured out how to skip the lines at Disney World.

 If you want a detailed step-by-step plan that will save you hours in line, then I strongly suggest a TouringPlans subscription – get the details here!

-Disney Genie+ and the Lightning lanes are a great way to shorten your time in line.
+Disney Genie+ and the Lightning Lanes are a great way to skip the line at Disney World.

 But you have to know how to use them to get your money’s worth out of them!